Reviews You Can Rely On

 Carpet Cleaning

-This model successfully collected all of the rice on the shallow carpet, and only skipped over a few grains that were deep down in the crevices on the fluffier carpet.
-It did about average at collecting flour off the surface of both styles of carpet, but did quite poorly at extracting flour that had been rubbed into the carpet.
+This model successfully collected all the rice on the shallow carpet, skipping only a few grains that were deeply embedded in the crevices of the fluffier carpet.
+It performed about average in collecting flour from the surface of both carpet styles, but did quite poorly in extracting flour that had been rubbed into the carpet.

 However, this is typical of most robot vacuums, as they aren't really intended for deep cleans, only frequent surface cleans.
 The D5 did great at collecting all of the oatmeal, only leaving a single flake behind.
 It did quite terribly at our large particle test, only barely picking up a single Mini-Wheat on fluffy carpet and neglecting all of them on the shallow carpet.